FollyMaddy/RetroRun/README.md

 If you quit the rom, the computer turns back in the original resolution

+files:

+RetroRun.sh = the actual program, after installation, desktop file is linked to this program

+install.sh=creates a directory in RetroPie, makes an application (.desktop file) and associates filetypes with RetroRun.

+uninstall.sh=removes the RetroRun directory in RetroPie,  the application (.desktop file) and associated filetypes with RetroRun.

+use-vesa.conf=if resolution 800x600 is not possible with RetroRun,

+try another monitor and/or paste and use the file /usr/share/xorg.conf.d/use-vesa.conf .

+A reboot is necessary to turn the computer into VESA mode .

+Remove the file if you want to turn back to the normal state .

 Dependencies :

 RetroRun only works if RetroPie is installed on your computer.